Core Rules

 Die of Fate

 To represent the randomness of the game world, roll 1d6.
-Higher results (typically 4-6) favor the PCs while lower results do not.
+Higher results (typically 4-6) favor the adventurers while lower results do not.

 Saves can be reduced as low as 0 and increased as high as 18.
 Saves represent how a character performs actions under pressure and do not define the character’s innate physical or mental qualities.